agpirie/agpirie.github.io/README.md

-#Bess' Website on GitHub.com
+#Bess' Website on GitHub!
-Please love Bess <3
+Please give credit to me (Andrew Pirie a.k.a. agpirie) for this website base